 Some of Etsy’s most interesting features are:

 - Listing management.
 Etsy sellers have a direct relationship with customers.
-They can manage sales, print labels and track shipments using the Etsy dashboard.
+They can list products, manage sales, print labels and track shipments using the Etsy dashboard.

 - Etsy Payments.
 An in-house payment service to manage sales.
 It accepts card payments, Google or Apple Pay, and PayPal.